THE COMPLETE STEP-BY-STEP GUIDE ON

 Create your Bluehost hosting account

 Now it’s time to actually create your Bluehost hosting account.
-Fill out your account information (or sign in with Google), choose how long you want to pay in advance (12, 24, or 36 months), and check any extras you might want (optional).
+Fill out your account information, choose how long you want to pay in advance (12 or 36 months), and check any extras you might want (optional).

 My personal recommendation is to uncheck all extras except for the ‘Domain Privacy Protection’ (if available).
 All extras can be added later on if you need them, so if you want to keep your startup costs to a minimum, just uncheck them for now.